-Stanford's Office of Postdoctoral Affairs provides professional development and administrative support to postdoctoral scholars and the more than 800 faculty with whom they train.
+Stanford's Office of Postdoctoral Affairs provides professional development and administrative support to postdoctoral scholars and the more than 950 faculty with whom they train.
 Key programs support early training plans, teaching, mentoring and grant writing.
 The Designing Your Postdoc curriculum helps new postdocs maximize their training at Stanford through design thinking.
 The Postdoc Teaching Certificate provides a framework for thinking about, preparing for and practicing teaching.
-The new Postdoc Mentoring Coaches amplify mentoring training and nucleate a community of postdocs who are expanding their mentoring skills.
+The new Postdoc Mentoring Certificate amplifies mentoring training through Mentoring Coaches and nucleates a community of postdocs who are expanding their mentoring skills.
 The Stanford Grant Writing Academy is a key collaborator supporting postdocs writing fellowship and career development proposals.

-Postdoctoral Scholars Fall 2023
+Postdoctoral Scholars Fall 2024

+Total Postdocs

-Total Postdocs 2,463 Excludes Medical Fellows Increase in # since 2012 30%
+2,596 Excludes Medical Fellows

+Increase in # Since 2014

-Gender Balance
+55% Men